snowlance7/HeavyItemSCPs/ThunderStore/README.md

 ## Description

-Adds SCP Items with a monster attached to them.
+Adds some SCP Items with a monster attached to them.

 ## SCP's